 G&E’s environmental litigation group represents sovereigns and public entities, as well as individuals and businesses significantly injured by the misconduct of industrial polluters, gas and utility companies, and chemical manufacturers and suppliers.
 The group focuses on natural resource damages caused by the production and distribution of hazardous chemicals as well as environmental catastrophes arising out of the negligence of corporations.

 G&E’s environmental litigation group recently represented the City of Baltimore and Baltimore County, Maryland in litigation against Monsanto arising out of its production, marketing, distribution, and sale of polychlorinated biphenyls (PCBs), resulting in widespread environmental contamination, including substantial impairment of major waterbodies.
-Baltimore and Baltimore County are serving as class representatives in a proposed nationwide class action on behalf of municipalities dealing with longstanding PCB contamination issues, recovering $650 million on behalf of the proposed class.
+Baltimore and Baltimore County are serving as class representatives in a proposed nationwide class action on behalf of municipalities dealing with longstanding PCB contamination issues.
+A $550 million settlement on behalf of the proposed class remains subject to verification.
 Additionally, G&E reached a $52 million settlement with Monsanto on behalf of the District of Columbia related to PCB contamination of public waterbodies, as well as a $23.6 million settlement on behalf of the State of New Mexico.

 G&E currently represents States and municipalities seeking recovery for extensive injuries to natural resources, including water bodies, groundwater, drinking water supplies, fish and wildlife, soil, air, and other resources, caused by toxic per- and polyfluoroalkyl substances (PFAS), including PFAS discharged from manufacturing facilities as well as PFAS-containing aqueous film-forming foam (AFFF) utilized in connection with certain firefighting exercises, and a variety of volatile organic compounds used in industrial manufacturing processes.
 Working with the Delaware Department of Justice, G&E secured the state’s largest-ever environmental damages recovery—up to $75 million—in a historic pre-suit settlement with DuPont defendants following an extensive PFAS contamination investigation.